htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - Melee Weapon Damage Bonus: +1/+1/+1
 - Ranged Weapon Damage Bonus: +1/+1/+1
 - Weapon Distance Bonus: +5
-- Mobility: When an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free [[Triggered Action|triggered action]].
+- Mobility: When an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free triggered action.

 ##### SIGNATURE ABILITY